Vykyan/retroTINK-setup/README.md

 # retroTINK-setup
 A Setup script to install RetroTINK configs on a fresh RetroPie v4.3+

 These all are setup for my Sony Trinitron KV-AR29M31 via Component input.
-Most are pixel perfect resolutions with correct timing but a were just too small on my screen for proper pixel perfect scaling, so i've done a little messing around so they look good with hardware scanlines but fill more of the screen.
+Most are pixel perfect resolutions with correct timing/clocks.

+A few were just too small on my screen for proper pixel perfect integer scaling, so i've done a little messing around so they look good with hardware scanlines but fill more of the screen.

 HowTo: